britive/terraform-provider-britive/docs/resources/tag_member.md

 ## Attribute Reference

-In addition to the above arguments, the following attribute is exported.
+In addition to the above arguments, the following attributes are exported.

 * `id` - An identifier of the resource with format `tags/{{tagID}}/users/{{userID}}`

+* `tag_name` - The name of the Britive tag.

 ## Import